 2. Don't surprise them the day of (especially if they are a new client)

-I have had a few people try to do this and it never quite works out the way they want.
+I have had several people try to do this and it never quite works out the way they want.
 There are issues trying to coordinate their day so that the giftee doesn't know what is happening, and often I find that people are running late from their day of surprises.
 Once they arrive, new clients will have to fill out an intake form before they can get on the table.
-In my practice, intake can take about 10-15 minutes, and although I encourage people to come in early to do intake, it doesn't always work out that way.
-I email intake forms to new clients to fill out before they come in to save time, but if it is a surprise, they cannot do that.
+In my practice, intake can take about 10-15 minutes, and although I encourage people to come in early to do intake, it doesn't always work out that way, especially if they are not getting my communications.
+In my practice, I email intake forms to new clients to fill out before they come in to save time, but if it is a surprise, they cannot do that.
 Some people also love to wear comfy clothes to and from a massage, and if they are going nice somewhere afterward, they want to have their hair and makeup look nice.
-Being on a massage table with their face in a face cradle doesn't really allow for nice makeup, and if they wear makeup to the massage it can often rub off and stain my sheets and get smudged on their face.
+Being on a massage table with their face in a face cradle doesn't really allow for nice makeup, and if they wear makeup to the massage it can often rub off, stain my sheets, and get smudged on their face.

 So, what if you want to plan out a day of surprises for your loved one?
 Perhaps surprise them the day before.
 That way they are able to plan.
 They can fill out their intake form online beforehand (if the practice allows for it), bring a change of clothes, and some makeup and a hairbrush to freshen up afterward if they are going to a nice meal or show afterward.
 It can still be a fun surprise even if they know the day before.
 If you feel like you absolutely must surprise them the day of, make sure to bring them in early for intake and bring along anything they may need to feel ready for the next stop.